gomorpheus/morpheus-docs/library/options/option_types.rst

  Helpful text that will appear under your Input field to inform users about their selection REQUIRED
- Prevents User from proceeding without setting value DEFAULT CHECKED
+ Prevents User from proceeding without setting value VERIFY PATTERN
+ For Text and Text Area-type Inputs.
+If desired, enter a regex pattern string and user entries must match the string to be accepted
+DEFAULT CHECKED
  For ``Checkbox`` types, when marked the Checkbox will be checked by default OPTION LIST